 Bad answer.
 It shows you’ve not done your homework, you haven’t checked the internet or read a report, you know nothing before you cold called.
 How can you expect me to partner with you when you don’t do your part?
 CSI managers are business people working under pressure.
 In many cases they care little about the details of your project.
 When I handed out a thousand pairs of shoes at a Mandela Day event, I was less concerned about the individual stories of every child than the overall picture – had we got the sizes right?
 Would every child get a pair?
 These are logistical issues, and these are what concern the mind of the man or woman making decisions about huge sums of money.

 Many CSI Managers work from 6:00 am to 21:00 pm.
+This thing of NGOs in South Africa working from 09:00 am to 16:00 pm makes absolutely no sense to me.
+People who work these hours in my opinion are family foundations – steeped in millions and some billions of rands or dollars.
 You, the NGO or NPO, should work at least from 08:00 am to 17:00 pm.
 Your fundraising manager’s cell number should be on your website, and the phone switched on and charged during all working hours.
 Answer it when it rings.
 In my parastatal days we were told not to allow the phone to ring more than three times, and always to return calls when we missed them.

 On your website, have a page called Resources, where you show your short and crisp proposal, cancelled cheque or letter from the bank, your BEE Certificate, your NPO number, your most recent annual report, a letter of good standing from SARS, minutes from your most recent meetings, your active funders and your basic general purpose.